mthibaut/vagrant-proxmox/README.md

 * `selected_node` If specified, only this specific node is used to create machines
 * `disable_adjust_forwarded_port` If true, no ssh manipulations will be done.
 * `pool` Resource pool to use.
+* `hostname_append_id` Appends guest ID to its' hostname.
+Note that this effectively sets the hostname to ID, if it was empty beforehand.

 ## Debug RestClient Communication with Proxmox-Node